DeepLcom/deepl-java/README.md

   [Listing available languages](#listing-available-languages).
     - `Formality.Less`: use informal language.
     - `Formality.More`: use formal, more polite language.
-- `setGlossaryId()`: specifies a glossary to use with translation, as a string containing the glossary ID.
+- `setGlossary()`: specifies a glossary to use with translation, as a string containing the glossary ID, or a `GlossaryInfo` object (this object is returned by glossary lookup functions, for example `listGlossaries()`).
+    - `setGlossaryId()` is also available for backward-compatibility, accepting a string containing the glossary ID.
 - `setTagHandling()`: type of tags to parse before translation, options are `"html"` and `"xml"`.